kulhanek/kafs-user/README.md

 Server: krbtgt/META@META
 Client: kulhanek@META
 ```
-* krb5-user and heimdal-kcm seems to work with some minor problems
+* krb5-user and heimdal-kcm seem to work with some minor problems
   * some tickets are not properly overwritten when ccache is copied
 ```bash
 [kulhanek@pes ~]$ klist